SJSUSpring2020-CMPE272/ProjectGroup-17/README.md

 Frontend: - HTML, CSS, Bootstrap, JS <br>
 Database: - Mysql <br>
 Backend and Tools: - Python, OpenCV, Flask (Framework), MatplotLib

-## Project Idea 3: Real or Not!!
-Disaster Tweets
-### Project idea description:
-Twitter has become an important communication channel in times of emergency.
-The ubiquitousness of smartphones enables people to announce an emergency they’re observing in real-time.
-Because of this, more agencies are interested in programatically monitoring Twitter (i.e. disaster relief organizations and news agencies).
-But, it’s not always clear whether a person’s words are actually announcing a disaster.
-For example, sometimes people use words like “ABLAZE”, “SHAKING”, “FLOODED” metaphorically in day-to-day activities.
-These same words can also be used in disastrous events which would lead to misinterpretation of the actual event happening.

-### Goal:
-To predict whether the tweets with words describing unfortunate events literally represent those events at the location tagged in the tweet.

-### Technology stack:
-Jupyter Notebook, Python libraries, Support Vector Machine